 Foreign currency transaction gains and losses are recorded in general and administrative expenses in the consolidated statements of operations.
-We recognized insignificant net foreign currency transaction losses for both the three months ended June 30, 2024 and 2023.
+We recognized net foreign currency transaction losses of approximately \$0.3 million for both the three and six months ended September 30, 2024.
+We recognized net foreign currency transaction losses of approximately \$0.1 million and \$0.2 million for the three and six months ended September 30, 2023, respectively.